MEClemenkowff/CarRentalApplication/README.md

 #### Using MySQL

 When using the application with a MySQL database, make sure you can install `mysqlclient` ([https://pypi.org/project/mysqlclient/](https://pypi.org/project/mysqlclient/)), otherwise feel free to comment it out of `requirements.txt`.
+To set up a new MySQL database, follow the instructions at ([https://dev.mysql.com/doc/mysql-getting-started/en/](https://dev.mysql.com/doc/mysql-getting-started/en/)).

 ### Setting up the database

 By default the application works with an auto-generated SQLite database.
-When using a MySQL or any other Django-compatible database change the `DATABASES` section in `car_rental/car_rental/settings.py`.
+When using a MySQL or any other Django-compatible database, change the `DATABASES` section in `car_rental/car_rental/settings.py` by setting the `'default'` database accordingly (example included as a comment).
 After your database is set up, make and apply migrations:

 ```